evereven-tech/horizons-omnichat/docs/enterprise/consulting.md

 # Enterprise Consulting Services

 Transform your vision into reality with our expert consulting services.
-At Horizons, we believe that successful AI implementation isn't just about technology—it's about understanding your unique challenges and crafting solutions that deliver real business value.
+At evereven, we believe that successful AI implementation isn't just about technology—it's about understanding your unique challenges and crafting solutions that deliver real business value.

 ## Our Consulting Philosophy

 Every organization's journey with AI is unique.
 That's why we take a collaborative approach, working closely with your team to understand your specific needs, challenges, and objectives.
 Our consultants bring deep expertise in both technology and business strategy to help you maximize the value of your Horizons deployment.

-> 💡 **Success Story**: "The consulting team didn't just help us implement Horizons—they helped us reimagine our entire customer service strategy." - CTO, Global Retail Company

 ## Strategic Planning & Architecture